ni/measurement-plugin-labview/Source/Example Measurements/NI-Digital SPI/README.md

 ## NI-Digital SPI

-This is a MeasurementLink example that tests an SPI device using an NI Digital Pattern instrument.
+This is a measurement plug-in example that tests an SPI device using an NI Digital Pattern instrument.

 ### Features